 Once you have a handle on the word's meaning and how it is commonly used, you can start to think about the most effective way to teach that word in a 15-second video.

 (Want to do something productive while waiting for inspiration to strike?
-Use the practice tab on this list of last year's winning words or add them to your game play with "learn this list.")
+Use the practice tab on this list of the first year's winning words or add them to your game play with "learn this list.")

 Thank you for participating!
 Remember, to enter, just post the link to your video, along with the first name (and last initial, if you like) of all those who worked on it, in the comments field, below.
 You can also post your questions there, and we'll answer them in bold as soon as we can.